 Traffic lights have equipment cabinets, usually located at their feet or corners of intersections.
 If the equipment in the cabinet is working, so is the traffic light.

 So how is it done?
-By adding a monitoring device, known as an RTU (remote terminal unit) to each equipment cabinet - RTUs can track environmental conditions inside equipment cabinets, warning municipal managers if temperature or humidity threatens the operation of traffic lights.
+By adding a gear that will act as a traffic control device to each equipment cabinet.
+This is known as an RTU (remote terminal unit).
+RTUs can track environmental conditions inside equipment cabinets, warning municipal managers if temperature or humidity threatens the operation of traffic lights.

 RTUs can track environmental conditions inside equipment cabinets, warning municipal managers if temperature or humidity threatens the operation of traffic lights.